 Halloween performance videos that had been long locked in a vault have surfaced on YouTube!
 Check out the Bassoon Brothers Halloween 1989 featuring Batman and Robin.

 Mark Eubanks is featured on two tunes on David Michael’s latest CD, “Confluence” available on Amazon.
 Check out the tunes, Sea Star and Bobo’s Farewell.

-We have an important mission!
 We want you to enjoy the bassoon!
-Whether you play it or just appreciate the instrument’s tone and versatility we want to share our enthusiam about the instrument with the world.
+Whether you play it or just appreciate the instrument’s tone and versatility we want to share our enthusiasm about the instrument with the world.
 We also want to prevent the extinction of our wonderfully versatile family of double reed instruments by encouraging as many of you as possible to take up what is commonly called the “belching bedpost”.
 If that is totally out of the question, at the very least, enjoy it and tell your friends that it is not an oboe!

 Check out the Bassoon Brothers’ four CD’s — Wanted, Captured, Escaped, and American Contrasts — on our Recordings page.
 Learn more…

-21 Bassoon Brothers quartet arrangements are now available in sheet music and digital download form.
+21 Bassoon Brothers quartet arrangements are now available in sheet music.
 Check out all our “derangements” on our Publications page.
 Learn more…

 Within this website you’ll find more bassoon trivia, helpful hints and B.S. than any bassoon website.
 Who was the first jazz recorded jazz bassoonist?
 Learn more…

 Did you know?